jcmf/glulx-strings/README.md

 Now I think we have all the ingredients we'll need to finally do the thing!
-We're going to loop through every possible u32 in the code area and try to guess whether it's a pointer to a string.
-If it is, we decode the string.
-This ends up emitting strings in the order in which they appear in the code, which turns out to be a good thing, I think -- I have seen at least one game in which the strings themselves were alphabetized, which is not nearly as interesting an order in terms of presenting related strings together.
+We're going to loop through every possible u32 in the code area and see whether it points to something that might be a string.
+If so, we'll try to decode the string using the appropriate routine defined above.
+This ends up emitting strings in the order in which they appear in the code, which turns out to be a good thing, I think -- I have seen at least one file in which the strings themselves were alphabetized, which is not nearly as interesting an order in terms of presenting related strings together.
 Whereas going in code order tends to show strings that get used together as part of the same larger message in their proper order, and tends to group thematically related strings together.

 It would be easy to deduplicate strings -- we could refuse to decode the same address twice, or we could do the decoding but deduplicate